Promotion Ceremony Onboard USS Ramage

-230901-N-NS135-1088 MEDITERRANEAN SEA (Sep.
-1, 2023) Main Propulsion Assistant Lt. j.g.
-Rashad Sawyer, right, assigned to Arleigh Burke-class guided-missile destroyer USS Ramage (DDG 61), recites the officer’s oath with Cmdr.
-Timothy Yuhas, left, commanding officer, USS Ramage (DDG 61), during his promotion ceremony, Sep.
+230901-N-NS135-1075 MEDITERRANEAN SEA (Sep.
+1, 2023) Cmdr.
+Timothy Yuhas, third from right, commanding officer, Arleigh Burke-class guided-missile destroyer USS Ramage (DDG 61), speaks to the crew during a promotion ceremony, Sep.
 1, 2023.
 Ramage is part of the Gerald R. Ford Carrier Strike Group and is on a scheduled deployment in the U.S. Naval Forces Europe area of operations, employed by the U.S. Sixth Fleet to defend U.S., allied, and partner interests.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Adriones Johnson)

 |Date Taken: